Hellbrunn Palace & Trick Fountains

 The idyllic location in the south of Salzburg was ideal in many regards: Hellbrunn Mountain is a naturally abundant source of water, which inevitably became a central design feature of the palace grounds.
 The centerpiece is provided by Mannerist trick fountains that are absolutely unique.
 From a mechanical theater to water-spewing stags, to a crown dancing atop a spout of water - the many-and-varied hydraulic attractions never fail to captivate visitors with their originality and astonishing effects.

 The fountains once used by Markus Sittikus to entertain his guests can still be visited today, every bit as fun now as they were back then.
 Mysterious grottos, water-powered figures and hidden water jets waiting to surprise unsuspecting visitors promise splashingly good times for big and small.
 Especially on hot summer days, the Hellbrunn fountains are a welcome source of refreshment!
+Also well worth a visit are the rotating art installations offered since 2018 under the auspices of the cultural project SkulpturenPark Hellbrunn.
+A project born in cooperation between the Center of Management and Palace Administration, intended to serve above all as a place of encounter between art and mankind in a natural setting.

 A special tip for romantics: Guided evening tours in July and August treat you to a magical mix of water, light and music.